Cynthia387/NER-Model-Refinement/README.md

 # Named Entity Recognition (NER) Model Pipeline

 ## Overview
 This pipeline is designed to identify and categorize named entities in text using a custom NER model.
-It aims to extract entities such as people (PER), organizations (ORG), and locations (LOC), and includes functionality for training, evaluation, and error analysis.
+It aims to extract entities such as people (PER), organizations (ORG), and locations (LOC).

 ---